diraneyya/websocket-chat/README.md

 ## Run the application

-To run the application in production, run the followint command from the root of the respository:
+To run the application in production, run the following command from the root of the respository:

 ```
 npm start